smartdevicelink/sdl_core_guides/docs/ATF/Process State View/index.md

 #### Shutting down
   - *Behaviour:*
-    - ATF stores all disconnects from SDL and denitializes all components.
+    - ATF stores all disconnects from SDL and deinitializes all components.
   - *Relations:*
     - Finish ATF life cycle